Porous cylinder arrays for optimal wake and drag characteristics: Introduction

 For seawalls, the drag force and extent of sediment deposition in the wake are two important functional characteristics.
 These two aspects have been studied primarily with regard to their dependence on root density, or the porosity of uniformly distributed arrays of cylinders, as in several of the studies mentioned previously.
 Root porosity is usually defined as the fraction of volume occupied by water in a given water-root space.
 Experiments conducted using model forests have demonstrated the existence of a high-drag region associated with the roots, resulting in reduced velocity within that zone~\citep{Maza2017}.
-Furthermore, \citet{Chang2015} used 3D simulations to demonstrate the dependence of drag and steady wake length on porosity. \citet{Shan2019} found that random physical arrangements of root models resulted in higher drag compared to uniform grid arrangements. \citet{Norris2019} examined the role of turbulence within actual mangrove canopies, and found that high root densities enhance turbulent mixing which in turn is detrimental to sediment deposition.
+Furthermore, \citet{Chang2015} used 3D simulations to demonstrate the dependence of drag and steady wake length on porosity. \citet{Shan2019} found that random physical arrangements of root models resulted in higher drag compared to uniform grid arrangements, and that the random arrangements resulted in higher variations in local velocity and drag on the individual cylinders. \citet{Norris2019} examined the role of turbulence within actual mangrove canopies, and found that high root densities enhance turbulent mixing which in turn is detrimental to sediment deposition.
 Several of these studies remark that for a group of cylinders, the drag force and the length of the sediment deposition region are two competing characteristics that depend on porosity and geometrical arrangement within the porous patch.
 Ideal designs should result in high drag and long sediment deposition regions.
 However, the drag force is known to decrease with increasing porosity \citep{Kazemi2021}, whereas the sediment deposition length increases at lower porosity \citep{Kazemi2017}.
 The trade-off between drag force and length of sediment deposition underscores the need for an effective method for optimizing the arrangement of the individual cylinders that constitute the porous patch.